 Actor objects are specializations of the base Object type that represent entities capable of carrying out an Activity.
 The Activity

 Vocabulary provides the normative definition of five specific types of Actors:

 This specification intentionally defines Actors in only the most generalized way, stopping short of defining semantically specific properties for each.
 All Actor objects are specializations of

 Object and inherit all of the core properties common to all Objects.
 External vocabularies can be used to express additional detail not covered by the Activity Vocabulary.
 VCard [

 vcard-rdf] SHOULD be used to provide additional metadata for

 While implementations are free to introduce new types of Actors beyond those defined by the Activity Vocabulary, interoperability issues can arise when applications rely too much on extension types that are not recognized by other implementations.
 Care should be taken to not unduly overlap with or duplicate the existing Actor types.

 When an implementation uses an extension type that overlaps with a core vocabulary type, the implementation MUST also specify the core vocabulary type.
-For instance, some vocabularies (e.g. VCard) define their own classes for describing people.
+For instance, some vocabularies (e.g. VCard) define their own types for describing people.
 An implementation that wishes, for example, to use a

 vcard:Individual as an Actor MUST also identify that Actor as a

 Person as illustrated in the previous example.